Posted on 22 Oct 2009 17:43

 by EricT 25 Mar 2012 20:34

-I recently got a bench press question form a member.
+I recently got a bench press question from a member.
 You know it's funny, I used to get more bench press questions than anything and after a while, I started getting more deadlift questions than anything.
 Which I liked until I almost have grown sick of talking about the deadlift so it's sort of a treat to get a bench press question again.
 The question was basically this:

 25 Mar 2012 20:34